tommyettinger/gdx-backends/README.md

 ### How to use as a dependency (I want to use a build without making changes)

-In case you don't want to change something here yourself, but just want to use some of the additions, you can either use the 1.100.1 stable release (featuring GWT 2.9.0) from the standard Maven Central repository, or use a Jitpack dependency.
+In case you don't want to change something here yourself, but just want to use some additions, you can either use the 1.1100.0 stable release (featuring GWT 2.10.0) from the standard Maven Central repository, or use a Jitpack dependency.
+The latest stable release is documented near the bottom of the README.md file.
 If you choose JitPack, you might need to add JitPack as a repo to your project (current gdx-setup and gdx-liftoff both do this step for you already):
 ```groovy
     allprojects {